pmichaillat/economic-slack/syllabus.md

 ### Course description

-ECON2800 covers research topics related to economic slack, both on the labor market (unemployment) and on the product market (idleness).
+ECON2800 covers research topics related to economic slack.
 This course is centered around formal modeling, but it also presents some of the evidence supporting the assumptions introduced in the models.

+#### What is economic slack?

+Economic slack describes the amount of productive resources in the economy that are unused.
+There are many different forms of slack:

++ People who cannot find a job and remain unemployed
++ Machines left idle in a factory
++ Employed workers left idle on the job
++ Hotel rooms, restaurants table, airplane seats that remain vacant
++ Durable goods that cannot be sold and depreciate
++ Perishable goods that cannot be sold and perish

+#### Why should we care about economic slack?

+Economic slack represents a waste of productive resources, and it therefore is something that should be limited.
+Moreover, in addition to its wastefulness, unemployment generates other, large costs to society.
+People who are unemployed suffer from significantly lower mental and physical health than other people with similar income.
+Even employed people in areas with high unemployment report lower well-being.
+Accordingly, good economic policy should stabilize economic slack at a desirable level and avoid periods of elevated slack.

+#### What questions will this course address?

-The course presents models used to describe economic slack and discusses policies used to tackle slack.
-It tries to answer several questions:
+The course presents models of economic slack and discusses policies used to tackle slack.
+The course tries to answer several questions:

 + Why does slack exist and why do we care about it?
 + Why does slack vary over time?
-And how is this related to price flexibility or rigidity?
+And how are these fluctuations related to price and wage rigidity?
 + What is the socially optimal level of slack?
 + How should monetary policy respond to fluctuations in slack over the business cycle?
 + How should fiscal policy respond to fluctuations in slack over the business cycle?
 + What happens to slack and policies at the zero lower bound?
 + Does the effectiveness of policies depend on the prevailing amount of slack?

+#### Switching to research mode

 All of you should be shifting away from learning the results of other peoples' research into learning how to conduct your own research.
 A major reason for teaching this material is to positively influence your research.
 We will also devote a good part of this course to active research.
 We will practice:

-+ How to select of a research question
++ How to select a research question
-+ How to position a paper in the literature
++ How to position your paper in the literature
-+ How to develop an answer to a research question
-+ How to refine and extend the answer to a research question
++ How to develop and refine the answer to your research question

 By the end of the course, you will have experienced all the stages of a research project and completed a short research paper.

 ---